kiyeo/dotfiles/README.md

 ![preview](./.preview.png)

-`Warning: Don’t blindly use my settings unless you know what that entails.
+`WARNING: Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!`

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/kiyeo/dotfiles/main/install.sh)"